jexxa-projects/JexxaTutorials/HelloJexxa/README.md

 ### Create a Maven project

-All IDEs such as IntelliJ or Eclipse provide a way to create a new maven project that you can use to create your HelloJexxa program.
-Then add the following dependencies to the `pom.xml` to use Jexxa and to print log information to the console.
+* Create a new `maven` project using your favorite IDE
+* Add the following dependencies to the `pom.xml` to use Jexxa and to print log information to the console

 ```xml
 <project>